 At Sapperton, we use a range of resources to teach maths including Numicon, Cuisenaire, counters, cubes and bead strings.
 These all help children to develop an awareness of the comparative value of numbers to each other.

-As maths resources are often just fun to play with, having some at home would be both enjoyable and educational.
+As maths resources are fun to play with, having some at home would be both enjoyable and educational.
 On the right of the page are links to some websites for the sort of equipment that we use regularly in school.

 In Year 2, 3 and 4, children have different times tables that they are taught and expected to try and learn.